decidim/decidim/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Coordination Committee responsible for enforcement at hola@decidim.org.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the [Coordination Committee][committee] responsible for enforcement at hola@decidim.org.
 All complaints will be reviewed and investigated promptly and fairly.

-All the Coordination Committee members are obligated to respect the privacy and security of the reporter of any incident.
+All the [Coordination Committee][committee] members are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines

-The Coordination Committee will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+The [Coordination Committee][committee] will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction